charliesabino/cs336-assignment2/cs336_systems/writeup.md

 Despite requiring far fewer FLOPs, softmax takes roughly the same amount of time on average as computing the attention scores.

+benchmarking_mixed_precision:

+(a)
+FC1 weight dtype: torch.float32
+LayerNorm weight dtype: torch.float32
+LayerNorm bias dtype: torch.float32
+FC1 output dtype: torch.bfloat16
+LayerNorm output dtype: torch.float32
+Logits dtype: torch.bfloat16
+Loss dtype: torch.float32

+--- Gradient Datatypes ---
+fc1.weight: torch.float32
+ln.weight: torch.float32
+ln.bias: torch.float32
+fc2.weight: torch.float32

+(b) You should have seen that FP16 mixed precision autocasting treats the layer normalization layer differently than the feed-forward layers.
+What parts of layer normalization are sensitive to mixed precision?
+If we use BF16 instead of FP16, do we still need to treat layer normalization differently?
+Why or why not?

+Maybe the variance might underflow and we end up with div by 0?
+BF16 might fix this because it has higher dynamic range?

+(c) Modify your benchmarking script to optionally run the model using mixed precision with BF16.
+Time the forward and backward passes with and without mixed-precision for each language model size described in §1.1.2.
+Compare the results of using full vs. mixed precision, and comment on any trends as model size changes.
+You may find the nullcontext no-op context manager to be useful.